pharmaverse/admiral/README.md

 ## Scope

-* Build a toolbox of re-usable functions and utilities to create ADaM datasets in R in a modular manner
+* Build a toolbox of re-usable functions and utilities to create ADaM datasets using R scripts in a modular manner
 * Pharmaceutical communities and companies are encouraged to contribute to admiral following the provided programming strategy and modular approach
 * All functions are documented, tested, include examples and are listed [in the Reference section](https://roche-gsk.github.io/admiral/reference/index.html)
 * Vignettes how to create ADSL, BDS and OCCUR datasets, including example scripts